MoonshineSG/Simplify3D-to-OctoPrint/README.md

 --editor - the editor used for opening files not placed in the default folder. change this to None if you don't want to open when saving to a different path or if the file name starts with `_`

 trash - remove local gcode file after uploading to Octoprint

+rename - will add the name of the material (from the selected AUto Configure material name) at the begining of the file name (abc.gcode -> PLA_abc.gcode)

 select - select file after upload